 Then, familiarize yourself with basic ANSI guidelines for calculating square footage for single family homes.
 Practices can vary slightly from market to market, but these rules apply to most areas in the country:

-- The ANSI method specifies measuring from the exterior of the house, but wall width is not usually subtracted to account for actual living space.
+- The ANSI method specifies measuring from the exterior of the house, but the wall width is not usually subtracted to account for actual living space.

 - Stairways and closet areas are included in the square footage length.

 - Finished attic square footage is included if an area has at least seven minimum feet of clearance.